openshift/training/rc-setup.md

       }
     }

-When the `osc` command is used to create this route, a new instance of a route *resource* is created inside OpenShift's data store.
+When the `oc` command is used to create this route, a new instance of a route *resource* is created inside OpenShift's data store.
 This route resource is affiliated with a service.